 Sea Traffic Management – The next step for a safer, more efficient and environmentally friendly maritime sector

-There is a living Master Plan for how STM will be implemented up till the year 2030.
+The concept, which is somewhat inspired by the European programme for Air Traffic Management has a Master Plan for how STM will be implemented up till the year 2030.